Formation of massive disk galaxies in the IllustrisTNG simulation: Dependence of morphology change on properties of major mergers

 For the 567 massive galaxies selected in the simulation, 347 galaxies experience at least one major merger after redshift 1, which constitutes the sample we study in this section.
 For each major merger, we quantify the morphological change by the difference between the kinematic bulge-to-total ratio at 1 Gyr before and at 1 Gyr after the time when two galaxies collide\footnote{We choose the merger time to be the last snapshot at which the two merging galaxies can still be identified separately.} in the simulation.
 This 2 Gyr time-scale for major merger event is chosen to try to avoid the irregular interaction stages in mergers, and is consistent with previous studies \citep[e.g.][]{jiang2008fitting, kaviraj2011coincidence, martin2018role}.

-In the left panel of Fig.~\ref{fig:BtoT_kin_1GyrBefore_1GyrAfter}, we plot the morphology proxy before and after merger, i.e., \BtoTkinOneGyrBefore and \BtoTkinOneGyrAfter, for the 347 latest major mergers investigated.
-Blue circles are for the latest major mergers that happen on massive disk galaxies selected at $z=0$.
+In the left-hand panel of Fig.~\ref{fig:BtoT_kin_1GyrBefore_1GyrAfter}, we plot the morphology proxy before and after merger, i.e., \BtoTkinOneGyrBefore and \BtoTkinOneGyrAfter, for the 347 latest major mergers investigated.
+Blue circles are for the latest major mergers that happen on massive disc galaxies selected at $z=0$.
 Red circles are for the results of massive elliptical galaxies, and gray circles are for the rest of the massive galaxies.
-From the figure we see that, in general, major mergers turn galaxies into a more bulge-dominant morphology, with most of the points lie above the black dotted line, as expected.
+From the figure we see that, in general, major mergers turn galaxies into a more bulge-dominant morphology, where most of the points lie above the black dotted line, as expected.
 However, there are still a fraction of galaxies decrease in \BtoTkin after major mergers.
-For massive disk galaxies today, their latest major mergers do not produce bulge-dominant remnants as for massive elliptical galaxies.
+For massive disc galaxies today, their latest major mergers do not produce bulge-dominant remnants as for massive elliptical galaxies.
 Some major mergers lead to obvious decrease in bulge component, as we have already seen in examples shown in Fig.~\ref{fig:evolution_of_three_typical}.
-In the following, we will investigate the difference between major mergers happen on massive disk galaxies and those on massive ellipticals, to understand further why massive disk galaxies exist at present day.
+In the following, we will investigate the difference between major mergers that happen on massive disc galaxies and those on massive ellipticals, to understand further why massive disc galaxies exist at present day.